isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 <p>The <strong><a href="https://www.facebook.com/OtterWatch/posts/introducing-singapores-otter-working-group/1127515683987645/" rel="noopener noreferrer nofollow" target="_blank">Otter Working Group</a></strong> is
 a close partnership of multiple entities including NParks, NUS, ACRES, PAssion Wave, PUB, Mandai Wildlife Group, and members of the public, collectively working towards otter conservation and management in Singapore.
-Visit our Otter Working Group booth to find out more.</p>
+Visit the Otter Working Group booth to find out more.</p>
 </td>
 </tr>